kryptogo/jobs/README.md

 - Coordinate cross-functional teams and development schedule.
 - Work closely with product manager to track schedule and ensure projects go smoothly.
-- Defining, monitoring and managing the project schedule
+- Define, monitor, and manage the project schedule
-- Overseeing and intervention for quality improvement of design and production.
+- Oversee quality improvement of design and production.
 - To deepen and widen the service scope and to maximize customer satisfaction.

 **Requirements**:
+- Bachelor degree in computer science/engineering or any related field or equivalent practical experience

-- Technical background, with understanding of project management
+- Understanding of technical background with project management practices
+- Full understanding of Agile product development.
-- Computational thinking
+- Competency of computational thinking
 - Diligent aptitude as well as innovative, agile, flexible and prudent.
 - Complete practice of product and project management.
-- Full understanding of related processes of product development.

 **Nice to Have**:
 - 3+ years of project management experience focus on consumer products.
+- Experience of Scrum Master or related Agile approach.
 - Fluent in both English speaking and writing.
 - Strong communication and time management skill.
-- Provide product vision and leadership in making cryptocurrency easier to use and trusted
+- Product vision and leadership in making cryptocurrency easier to use and trusted
 - Understanding of what makes great user experience
 - Ability to create detailed mockups and work with engineers

-#### UI Designer
+#### Product Designer

 **Responsibilities**: